 To know whether or not you can shock your pool too often, it’s important to learn what pool shock is.
 Pool shock is just the generic term for concentrated chlorine, and it comes in several forms.

-Chlorine is added to pool water to remove chloramines from the pool that can irritate the eyes, skin, and respiratory tracts of swimmers.
+Chlorine is added to pool water to remove chloramines from the pool that can irritate swimmers’ eyes, skin, and respiratory tracts.

-What happens when you add too much shock to your pool is that you have too much chlorine in the water.
+When you add too much shock to your pool, you will have too much chlorine in the water.
 It takes an extreme amount of over shock to make the pool unsafe for swimming.

 However, adding too much shock can prevent you from taking accurate chemical measurements of the pool water.
 The chlorine causes this effect as it bleaches the test strips.
 This can lead to a false negative for chlorine and may lead some amateur pool owners to continue to add even more shock.